Facet joint biological therapy

 Lumbar Epidural Injections Based on one high-quality RCT, multiple relevant moderate-quality observational studies and a single-arm meta-analysis, the qualitative evidence has been assessed as Level IV (on a scale of Level I through V) using a qualitative modified approach to the …

 Byvaltsev VA, Kalinin AA, Okoneshnikova AK.Adv Gerontol.
 2019;32(5):804-811.PMID: 32145173 Clinical Trial.
 Russian.

-The aim of the study was to conduct a comparative analysis of the long-term results of applying PRP therapy and facetoplasty in patients of the older age group with an isolated lumbar facetsyndrome.
+The aim of the study was to conduct a comparative analysis of the long-term results of applying Biological therapy therapy and facetoplasty in patients of the older age group with an isolated lumbar facetsyndrome.
 The study included 159 patients over the age of 65 with symptomatic …

 Byvaltsev VA, Kalinin AA, Okoneshnikova AK, Satardinova EE.Zh Nevrol Psikhiatr Im S S Korsakova.
 2019;119(11):27-31. doi: 10.17116/jnevro201911911127.PMID: 31851168 Russian.

-AIM: To analyze clinical results of the surgical treatment of patients with isolated facet-syndrome of the lumbar spine using platelet-rich plasma (PRP) therapy for arcuate spine joints. ...Dynamic evaluation was made on average 18 months after surgery.
+AIM: To analyze clinical results of the surgical treatment of patients with isolated facet-syndrome of the lumbar spine using Biological therapy (Biological therapy) therapy for arcuate spine joints. ...Dynamic evaluation was made on average 18 months after surgery.
 RESULTS AND …